jedrzejkubica/GBA-centrality-C/README.md

 # GBA-centrality-C

-This repository contains the code for the GBA centrality scoring algorithm.
+This repository contains the C code for the GBA centrality scoring algorithm.

+It does the heavy lifting behind our [python GBA centrality](https://github.com/jedrzejkubica/GBA-centrality) software.

+It can also be used stand-alone by calling the gbaCentrality() function in the shared library gbaCentrality.so.

 ### How to use this repository